ICJIA/history-of-computing-webpage/README.md

-# History of Computing Interactive Learning Page
+# Interactive Learning Page Test

 An interactive web application that teaches users about the history of computing through chronological sections and an interactive quiz.

 This is a scaffold for a larger project (eventually).